cooler-SAI/tecalliance-link/README.md

 4. **Commit your changes** (`git commit -m 'feat: Add some amazing feature'`)
 5. **Push to the branch** (`git push origin feature/your-feature-name`)
 6. **Open a new Pull Request**

+## Upon successful execution, the application will:

+1. **Start a local web server on http://localhost:8095.**
+2. **Automatically open your default web browser to this URL.**
+3. **If the server is already running from a previous instance, executing go run ./cmd/app again will simply open a new browser tab to the existing server instance without starting a new one.**

 Please make sure your code follows the project's coding standards and includes tests for new features.